sswam/allemande/doc/nsfw/intro.md

 - Press the padlock icon at top left to switch between public and private rooms.
 - You can go to a different room by typing in the room entry at the top.
 - Click your name in the top bar to cycle through some different rooms.
-- Some adult features, characters and agents are only available under the nsfw/ folder, and in your private chats, not in public rooms at the top level.
+- Some adult features, characters and agents are only available under the nsfw/ folder, and in your private chats, not in public SFW rooms at the top level.
 - Some AIs are only available outside the nsfw/ folder, and should not be used in any NSFW chat.

 ## Example Usage